Executive summary

 Other participants may desire additional guaranteed protection for these later years (e.g., beyond age 80 or 85).
 A deferred annuity, also known as a qualified longevity annuity contract (QLAC), may be appropriate for such participants.
 A QLAC may be purchased around the time of retirement and will provide a steady income stream starting at a later age (e.g., at age 80 or 85).

-Within the Voya Retirement Income Generator program, selecting a QLAC is a participant-directed choice that is available only if the plan sponsor decides to offer guarantees as an option.
-The withdrawal tool allows participants to model the impact of a QLAC on their withdrawal plan (Figure 6).
+Within the Voya Retirement Income Generator program, selecting a QLAC is a participant-directed choice that is available only if the plan sponsor decides to make it available.
+The withdrawal tool allows participants to model the impact of a QLAC on their withdrawal plan (Exhibit 6).
 Participants can then decide whether a QLAC meets their needs, or whether a combination of withdrawals from the RIF, Social Security and other income sources provides sufficient cash flows and confidence in retirement.
+If a participant chooses to allocate to a QLAC, then the QLAC is unique to that participant, and his or her assets are transferred out of plan, reducing the complexity of offering this option within the DC plan.

 This construct simplifies the challenges plan sponsors and participants face when trying to include guarantees.